 The Institute was one of the first UK institutions to offer degrees in acoustical engineering and audiology.
 We offer undergraduate, postgraduate taught and postgraduate research degrees in both subjects.

-Our courses are enriched by insights from the latest research, with many courses taught by staff who are also involved in groundbreaking research in sound and vibration.
+Our courses are enriched by insights from the latest research, with courses taught by staff who are also involved in ground-breaking research in sound and vibration.
 Students enjoy the dedicated facilities that our acoustics and audiology teaching labs offer.
+We are also unique in UK universities in having a clinical audiology centre in house as well as being located next to the University of Southampton Auditory Implant Service.

 We share our noise analysis expertise with professionals with experience of reducing noise on our advanced courses.